A High Wind in Jamaica (novel): Plot

 Having made no further captures, the pirates quickly take the first ship they finally see, a Dutch vessel transporting some wild animals.
 The captain of this ship is tied up and left in the cabin with Emily.
-Everyone else on the pirate ship boards the Dutch vessel to watch a fight between a lion and a tiger.
+Everyone else on the pirate ship boards the Dutch vessel to watch a fight between a disinterested lion and tiger.
 The Dutch captain does all he can to get Emily to free him but is unable to communicate with her.
 Finally seeing a knife he rolls towards it.
 Emily, injured and terrified, screams but no one hears.
 She pounces at the last second and stabs the captain several times.
 He soon dies.
-Margaret, oldest of the children, witnesses this event.
+Margaret witnesses this event.
 When the crew returns to the ship, some of the pirates mistake Margaret for the murderer and without ceremony throw her overboard, but she is rescued by other pirates heading back to the ship.

-The crew grows tired and scared of the children.
+By this point the crew has grown tired of and scared of the children.
 Jonsen arranges for them to transfer to a passing steamer.
 Disguised as a British merchant vessel, the captain claims that some pirates abandoned the children on the Cuban shore and that he then picked them up to bring them to England.
 Before sending them on board the steamer, Otto instructs Emily not to disclose the truth about what has happened to them in the past months.
 He chooses Emily rather than Margaret, as the latter seems to have lost her sanity.

 Once aboard the steamer, the children are delighted with the boat's luxury and the loving treatment by the passengers, who know of the story of the children told by Captain Marpole.
 Despite her fondness for Captain Jonsen and the fact that she promised not to tell about what really happened, Emily quickly tells the truth to a stewardess.
 The pirate ship is pursued and seized by the British authorities.

 Back in London, the children are reintegrated into their families.
 They seem completely unaffected by their traumatic experiences aboard the ship, apart from Margaret who has lost her sanity.
 (It is hinted that she may also be pregnant.)
 Emily is only half aware of the crime she has committed.
 The younger children have distorted and contradictory memories of the facts, and after unsuccessfully attempting to extract any information from them, the family solicitor decides that only Emily should testify at the trial against the pirate crew and then only to repeat a statement written by him.
 Under the pressure of the courtroom, Emily breaks down and cries out that the Dutch captain died as she watched.
 She does not exactly say who performed the murder, but at the trial's outcome the pirates are convicted of the murder and later are executed.

 The book ends with Emily playing with her schoolmates.
 She is so similar to them that "only God", but no one else, could tell them apart.